VibeCodder/OpenNote/README.md

 # OpenNote

 A Milanote inspired app for creating mindmaps.
-It has been written in Python and uses PySide6.
+It has been written in Python using Claude AI.

 ```
 To make app working in Windows please create shortcut to `py` file and adding `python` before filepath